Kutztown Golden Bears: Lacrosse

+Soccer

 The Kutztown Women's Soccer Team is under the direction of Erik Burstein, who became head coach in 2007.
 Burstein came to Kutztown from Bowling Green State University, where he served as an assistant coach during the 2006 season.
 The women's soccer program has recorded six-straight double-digit win seasons, and had four-straight appearances in the PSAC Playoffs (2003–06) and was the PSAC runner-up in 2004 and 2005.